 Sleeping better matters.
-While we can’t change the rules of life, we can start to control those factors that affect the length and quality of our sleep.
-Follow these guidelines for a set period, just a week or two to start, and track how you feel every morning and overall throughout your day.
+While we can’t change the rules of life, we can start to control the factors that affect the length and quality of our sleep.
+Follow these guidelines for a set period – just a week or two to start – and track how you feel every morning and throughout your day.

 The results will be a more effective, cognizant understanding of how you can empower yourself for a better night’s rest – and improved performance.

 1) Value your sleep as much you do your diet and physical fitness

 When you become aware of your sleep and its importance, you’re more prepared to be able to optimize it.

 2) Go to bed at the same time every night, even on weekends

 Training ourselves to sleep along with our natural circadian rhythms will lead to better overall health and performance.
 Hint: Set an alarm for when it’s bedtime.

 3) Stop using electronic devices one hour before you go to sleep